MillionConcepts/antiscope/README.md

 # antiscope

-_antiscope - n. - If a microscope helps you see small things.
-And a telescope helps you see far things.
-What does an antiscope help you see?_
+_antiscope - n. - If a microscope helps you see small things, and a telescope helps you see distant things, what does an antiscope help you see?_

+### What is `antiscope`?

+Have you ever wanted to combine the best features of functional programming and Zen koans? antiscope is a Python-language library that provides structures for irrealis programming.
+Irrealis programming permits evaluation of code in which some objects are undefined or incompletely defined.
+The program will run as if those objects were well-defined.
+(You could say that these objects are in a subjunctive mood, or that they are counterfactual, or that they are defined using possible-worlds semantics.)

+For a more complete description, including many worked examples, please see the [introductory document here](https://millionconcepts.com/).

 ### API KEY